paylogic/developer.paylogic.com/content/articles/pip-accel.rst

 Putting it all together: pip-accel
 ##################################

 So now you know why and how pip-accel_ was born!
-It's available on PyPi_ and GitHub_ but if you just want to try it out you can use the following:
+It's available on PyPI_ and GitHub_ but if you just want to try it out you can use the following:

 .. code-block:: sh